- 2 large eggs

 - Melted chocolate (optional)

-- 6 tablespoons unsalted butter, softened, plus more for buttering
+- 6 tablespoons cannabutter, softened, plus more for buttering

 - 1/4 cup plus 2 tablespoons sugar, plus some more or sprinkling